xRuisu/TimeCalculator/README.md

 and then get the result of all the time recorded, so that I can also find out how many hours of driving left were needed.

-I uploaded this project to help showcase how my coding has progressed.
-I'm a self-study student who has been messing with code since I was 12, however too it more seriously around 20 years old.
+I uploaded this project to help showcase my coding progress.
+I'm a self-study student who has been messing with code since I was 12, became a hobby around 16 years old, and finally took it more serously around 20 years old.

-Despite not having college education, I'm considerably happy with the progress I've made and I'm still very determined to further my self-journey in programming and showcasing my skills in IT.
+Despite not having a college education, I'm considerably happy with the progress I've made and I'm still very determined to further my self-learning journey in programming and showcasing my skills in IT.

-This was my very first functional java coding project I started after feeling confident in my studies.
+This was my very first functional java coding program I started after feeling confident in my studies.